Margate: Sport

 Margate F.C. play at Hartsdown Park.
 The club has played in the National League and the National League South but, as of 2021, they are currently playing in the Isthmian League.

-Malle Mile Beach Race is an organised motorcycle racing on the beach festival.
+Malle Beach Race is an organised motorcycle racing on the beach festival.
 In recent years, a popular beach race has been held at Barmouth, Wales; however, this event differs as it is run along the lines of a motocross event on a shorter motocross-style circuit.

 Beach Cross Racing takes place twice a year, usually in March and October, and is known as Margate Beach Cross.
 The event, which is organised by QRAUK in conjunction with Island Events and Thanet District Council, has proven to be popular with not only British riders but with a huge number of riders from the Continent.
 The event has both quads and solos racing around a specially prepared course on Margate's main sands and it attracts many thousands of visitors.